 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

 The standard of medical facilities in the capital Antananarivo is limited and outside the capital it is extremely limited.
 Most visitors seek treatment at private clinics where up-front payment is required.
 Ambulance services are available in Antananarivo with Assistance Plus at +261 32 07 801 10 or +261 20 22 487 47; Polyclinique d’Ilafy at +261 20 22 425 73; Espace Medical at +261 20 22 625 66 or +261 34 02 00 911; and Centre de Diagnostic Medical d’Urgences (CDU) on +261 20 22 329 56.
 Be aware that English speakers may not be available.
 Ambulance response times may be longer than in Australia.

 While routine medical operations can be carried out in Antananarivo, medical evacuation (usually to South Africa or Reunion) may be required in the event of a serious illness or accident.

-On 21 November, the World Health Organisation reported of an outbreak of the bubonic plague.
+In November 2014, the World Health Organisation reported of an outbreak of the bubonic plague.
 Contraction of the disease is most prevalent during Madagascar’s wet season from October to February.
 For more information see the WHO plague factsheet.

 There are no decompression chambers in Madagascar.